 Apart from above mentioned vast list of responsibilities, a company secretary renders his/her services in the following areas as well:

-In India, the only institute which is authorized to conduct and carry out the company secretary curriculum is Insitute of Company Secretaries of India (ICSI), which falls works under the Ministry of Corporate Affairs, Government of India and in order to become a company secretary in India, you must be a member of this organisation.
+In India, the only institute which is authorized to conduct and carry out the company secretary curriculum is Institute of Company Secretaries of India (ICSI), which falls works under the Ministry of Corporate Affairs, Government of India and in order to become a company secretary in India, you must be a member of this organization.
 Company secretary course is governed and conducted as per The Companies Secretary Act, 1980 and ICSI is formed under the same act.
 Headquartered in New India, ICSI has its offices across the country.